FRC4079/.github/profile/README.md

   <h1>Welcome to FRC Team 4079!</h1>
 </div>

 <h3 align="center">Welcome!
-This is the Github for OA Robotics and Team 4079 - Quantum Leap.
+This is the Github for OA Robotics's Team 4079 - Quantum Leap.
 Take a look at all our repositories where we store our code in.</h3>

 <br><br>